axreldable/wiki_scanner_java/README.md

 Directory name example: 07_020_001_008_Tenis.

-Numbers has the same meaning and directory name ends with subcategory name.
+Numbers has the same meaning.
+Directory names ends with subcategory name.
-The article 07_020_001_008_011.txt belongs to the directory 07_020_001_008_Tenis and has 11 number.
+The article 07_020_001_008_011.txt belongs to the directory 07_020_001_008_Tenis and has number 11.

 The scanner also makes report in csv format:
 ![alt text](https://github.com/axreldable/wiki_scanner_java/blob/master/pict/result_table.png)